w3c/patch-subset-incxfer/docs/glyph_segmentation.md

 to be used.
 Thus we need to make the fi glyph available in this case.
 One way to do that is to form a third patch containing the ligature glyph and assign the activation condition (f and i).

-The remainder of this document describes a procedure for analyzing a font to determine how to split glyphs across a set of patches and what activation conditions should be assigned to each of those patches.
+The remainder of this document describes a potential procedure for analyzing a font to determine how to split glyphs across a set of patches and what activation conditions should be assigned to each of those patches.

 The code that implements the procedures in this document can be found in [glyph_segmentation.cc](../ift/encoder/glyph_segmentation.cc)